Terms & Conditions

 As the Coronavirus (COVID-19) outbreak ensues, we understand that many people are concerned about their physical, emotional, and financial well-being during this time.
 You can learn more about our response here, where we will provide regular updates: www.hollyhock.ca/covid-19

-We have made some updates to our standard cancellation policy and will review it every 2 weeks or as needed, making adjustments as the situation evolves.
+We have made some updates to our standard cancellation policy:

-- If you are registered for a program that is postponed or cancelled due to COVID-19 (currently all registrations before June 29th), we are happy to provide you with a full refund.
+- If you are registered for a program that is postponed or cancelled due to COVID-19, we are happy to provide you with a full refund.
 Your business is really important to us, especially in this moment of uncertainty.
 If you are willing and able to turn your reservation into a credit that can be used for any of our services anytime in the next two years, we would be very grateful for your support.
+This will allow us to use these funds to offset the costs incurred by the impact of COVID-19.
 Deciding to hold a credit now does not preclude you from asking for a full refund later on.

 - Currently feeling ill